publiclab/publiclab-archive/notes/Metamer/03-10-2018/since-spectrometer-webcam-kits-are-sold-out-which-would-work-what-would-you-recommend.md

 ---
-title: "Since spectrometer webcam kits are sold out, which would work/what would you recommend?"\ntagnames: 'spectrometer, kits, webcam, answered, question:kits'
+title: "Since spectrometer webcam kits are sold out, which would work/what would you recommend?"

+tagnames: 'spectrometer, kits, webcam, answered, question:kits'
 author: Metamer
 path: /notes/Metamer/03-10-2018/since-spectrometer-webcam-kits-are-sold-out-which-would-work-what-would-you-recommend.md
 nid: 15910